If you’re heading to Jasper National Park and want to see what the fuss is really all about then make sure you do some day hikes in Jasper.

 Useful guides for planning your Canadian Rockies road trip

-There are a tonne of hikes you can do in Jasper but I’ve picked these ones out since they’re more accessible to everyone.
+There are a tonne of hikes you can do in Jasper but I’ve picked these ones out since they’re more accessible to everyone in terms of difficulty and accessibility.
+Oh, and they sill offer some of the best hiking in Jasper.

 Moose Lake Loop

-Moose Lake Loop is one of several trails starting from Maligne Lake.
+Moose Lake Loop is one of several Maligne Lake hikes.
 It takes you along an old fire road to begin with before you head through the woods and past an old landslide.
 Then you’ll come out at beautiful Moose Lake (bound to be MUCH quieter than Maligne Lake).
 From here you can follow the lakeshore back to the parking lot.

 Lorraine Lake and Mona Lake